lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   Therefore, the Rule ID allows SCHC F/R interleaving non-fragmented SCHC Packets and SCHC Fragments that carry other SCHC Packets, or interleaving SCHC Fragments that use different SCHC F/R modes or different parameters.

 * Fragment Compressed Number (FCN).
 The FCN is present in the SCHC Fragments header.
-This field conveys information about the progress in the sequence of SCHC Fragments.
+  This field conveys information about the progress in the sequence of tiles.
-  For example, it can contain a truncated, efficient representation of a larger-sized fragment number.
+  For example, it can contain a truncated, efficient representation of a larger-sized tile number.
   The exact use of the FCN field is left to each SCHC F/R mode.
   However, two values are reserved for special purpose.
 They help control the SCHC F/R process:

-  * The FCN value with all the bits equal to 1 (called All-1) signals the very last SCHC Fragment of a SCHC Packet.
+  * The FCN value with all the bits equal to 1 (called All-1) signals the very last tile of a SCHC Packet.
-  By extension, if windowing is used, the last window of a packet is called the All-1 window.
+  By extension, if windows are used, the last window of a packet is called the All-1 window.

-  * If windowing is used, the FCN value with all the bits equal to 0 (called All-0) signals the last SCHC Fragment of a window that is not the last one of the SCHC packet.
+  * If windows are used, the FCN value with all the bits equal to 0 (called All-0) signals the last tile of a window that is not the last one of the SCHC packet.
   By extension, such a window is called an All-0 window.

   N is the size of the FCN field, in bits.
 It is defined for each SCHC F/R mode, Profile and Rule ID.
-  Since All-1 is special, the highest value of FCN (as an unsigned integer) theoretically is (2^N)-2.
+  Since All-1 is special, the highest value of FCN (an unsigned integer), called MAX_WIND_FCN, theoretically is (2^N)-2.
-  However, each SCHC F/R mode or Profile is free to specify a maximum value, called MAX_WIND_FCN, lower than (2^N)-2.
+  However, each SCHC F/R mode or Profile is free to specify for MAX_WIND_FCN a value lower than (2^N)-2.
   The rationale is that MAX_WIND_FCN finely controls the size of the Bitmap in the SCHC ACK message, which may be critical to some LPWAN technologies.

 * Datagram Tag (DTag).
 The DTag field is optional.